alamayreh/city_verifier/README.md

 </div>

-This is the official GitHub page for the paper:
+This is the official GitHub page for the paper ([Link](https://ebooks.iospress.nl/volumearticle/64187)):

 > Omran Alamayreh, Jun Wang, Giovanna Maria Dimitri, Benedetta Tondi and Mauro Barni:
 "A Siamese Based System For City Verification".